-In-person jobs don’t require you to have a clean house, but online tutoring is different; students won’t just be seeing you, they’ll also be getting a glimpse into your surroundings.
+In-person jobs don’t require you to have a clean house, but online teaching jobs are different; students won’t just be seeing you, they’ll also be getting a glimpse into your surroundings.

-Online tutoring positions are a solid part-time job to earn extra income.
+Online tutoring positions are a solid part-time job to earn extra money online, and can be one of the best ways to make money from home.
 Depending on your skills, experience, education and schedule, it’s even possible to use a mix of sites to cobble together a full-time career.

 Keep in mind that you’ll need some degree of technical proficiency to do this job.
 You’ll need to be able to use Skype or the company’s own online platform, and you’ll need to be able to troubleshoot basic tech problems (like internet connection issues) so that your classes can start on time and proceed as expected.

 Also keep in mind that while you can earn good money, your hourly rate will depend on all the normal factors.
 If you have a master’s degree, you’ll make more than if you only have a bachelor’s.
-Likewise, if you’re a skilled math instructor, you’ll probably make more than if you’re an English teacher.
+Likewise, if you can provide math tutoring, you’ll probably make more than if you’re an English tutor.